Cleaning & Organizing

 Use a shower organizer to store produce

 While a regular bowl is probably your go-to for produce storage, a shower organizer might be a better alternative.
 Hang it on an empty wall and line up your fruits and veggies accordingly.
 Doing so can clear the shelves for more important items, like your secret stash of cookies.
 That’s not the only way to tidy up your space, though.
-Don’t miss these 50 tips for organizing your entire home.
+Now that you have pantry organization down, try these 50 tips for organizing your entire home.